 How being a pet parent benefits mental health

-During a time of social isolation and global uncertainty, it is crucial to look after the mental health of yourself and those around you.
+Looking after the mental health of yourself and those around you is very important.
 The Human Animal Bond Research Institute (HABRI) outlines some ways that being a pet parent can benefit our mental health.

 Here are some of the things highlighted through HABRI’s studies:

 - Companion animals provide “emotional work.”
 This is the ability to alleviate worry and provide comfort.
 Pet parents also describe their companion animals as intuitively knowing when they need support.
-Pets are also great at listening to any worries or secrets confided in them.
+Furry friends are also great at listening to any worries or secrets confided in them.

 - Individuals who cared for a companion animal reported that it was a pleasant distraction from mental illness.